Railway horror: US cop's brush with death caught on camera

-As Officer Andy Anderson searched the railways tracks the approaching train blared its horn, repeating it until the horrifying moment the speeding engine smashed into the hapless policeman - and it was all captured on video.
+As Officer Andy Anderson searched the railway tracks, the approaching train blared its horn, repeating it until the horrifying moment the speeding engine smashed into the hapless policeman - and it was all captured on video.

 The officer, from Polk County in the US state of Georgia, was chasing a suspected burglar down the train tracks when the incident occurred.